dvhb/dvhb-hybrid/docs/tutorial.rst

     ...

-Create DB, make migrations and migrate it:
+Create DB, make the migrations and migrate it:

 .. code-block:: shell